njillson/INST326_final_project/README.md

 assignments.txt: An example text file to use in our program.
 Each line of the file contains what is parsed as an Assignment object within our script.

+assignment_manager.py: Our final project script.
+Takes 1 argument: the path to a text file.

 ## How to run the program from the command line:
 python3 assignment_manager.py textfilename.txt